-In order to comply with the Health Insurance Portability and Accountability Act (HIPAA), it is imperative for a member's individually identifiable health information to be shared only with his or her selected managed care organization (MCO).
+In order to comply with the Health Insurance Portability and Accountability Act (HIPAA), it is imperative for a member's protected health information (PHI) to be shared only with the selected managed care organization (MCO).
 This makes it crucial that when documents containing member information are posted in the incorrect MCO folder in TxMedCentral, they be corrected immediately upon realization an error was made.

-Send notification of all posting errors to Arron Michaels (arron.michaels@dads.state.tx.us).
+Send notification of all posting errors to (txmedcentraladmin@tmhp.com.
 Include the document identifying information, the name of the folder in which it was erroneously posted and the name of the folder into which it should have been posted.
 Include the time the correction was made.

 Example: Posted 9F_2067_123456789_ABCD_2S.doc in SUPSPW at 8:54 a.m. on December 20.
 Should have been posted to MOLSPW.
 Corrected at 9:22 a.m.
 December 20.

 All emails containing member information must be sent using encryption software.
-No individually identifiable information may appear in the subject line.
+No PHI may appear in the subject line.

 See also: